SterArcher/OHCA-registry-Slovenia/README.md

 This project is funded by University of Maribor Faculty of medicine.

 ## Collaborations
-We would like to thank [Emergency Healthcare Dispatch service centre, Maribor](https://www.dsz.si/index.php/sl/) and [company Computel](http://www.computel.si/eng/index.htm) for helping us with our project.
+We would like to thank [Emergency Healthcare Dispatch service centre in Maribor](https://www.dsz.si/index.php/sl/) and [company Computel](http://www.computel.si/eng/index.htm) for helping us with our project.

 ## Acknowledgements
 We would like to thank: